factor/factor/basis/compiler/cfg/register-allocation/chordal/measurements.md

+# Historical color-first prototype measurements

+These results precede the decoupled spill-before-color implementation described in [README.md](README.md).
+They retain the earlier algorithms, counters, and validation state for comparison; they do not describe the current production pipeline or establish its performance.

 Native ARM64 measurements, September 8, 2026, using the shared allocator corpus at `reference/compiler-allocator-20260908/compare.factor`.
 The corpus contains 13 word bodies producing 19 procedures.
 These are static totals; noisy wall